ShaunWard/Milestone-Project-Two/README.md

 ### Testing using online tools

 - [Am I Responsive](http://ami.responsivedesign.is/) was used to test the site on various screen sizes to ensure the information could be viewed correctly
 - [HTML Validator](https://validator.w3.org/) has been used to validate the HTML.
-The HTML did return some errors, however these errors were used purposefully to make the site work correctly, such as the align attribute being used on some of the divs.
+The HTML did return one warning of an empty heading, hoever this is populated by Javascipt at the end of the game.
-- [CSS Validator](https://jigsaw.w3.org/css-validator/) has been used to validate the CSS and the errors that came back were either purposefully used, or they were items used by bootstrap.
+- [CSS Validator](https://jigsaw.w3.org/css-validator/) has been used to validate the CSS and the errors that came back items used by bootstrap.
+- [JS hint](https://jshint.com/) has been used to validate the Javascript returning only messages about the use of template literals.
 - [Pingdom](https://tools.pingdom.com/#5ca554057c800000) used to test the speed of the website and improve loading times.
 The site came back with a grade of A 93, which is acceptable.

 Google Dev tools were used for debugging code at all stages of the building of the project.